InfluxGraph/influxgraph/README.rst

 InfluxGraph configuration should use Varnish port to connect to InfluxDB.

 Unfortunately, given that clients like Grafana POST requests against the Graphite API, which cannot be cached, using Varnish in front of a Graphite-API webapp would have no effect.
-Multiple requests for the same dashboard/graph will therefore still hit Graphite-API webapp, but with Varnish in front of InfluxDB, the more sensitive DB is spared from duplicated queries.
+Multiple requests for the same dashboard/graph will therefore still hit Graphite-API, but with Varnish in front of InfluxDB the more sensitive DB is spared from duplicated queries.

 Substitute the default ``8086`` backend port with the InfluxDB API port for your installation if needed  ::